Feeling deflated by disharmony among your agile team members? Or uneasy about project estimations that don’t reflect true project requirements?

 And so, the Fibonacci Sequence and Agile estimation were married… (awwww!)

 While some agile operations assign story points using a “Fibonacci-like” number system rather than true Fibonacci, the concept, and the result, remains generally the same.
-You see, what’s more important than the actual number assigned to the story point, is its relative value.
+The relative value of the story point is more important than its actual assigned number.

 In other words, if your dev team has assigned a user story with 2 story points, that story should represent twice as much effort as a user story rated with 1 story point.
 Similarly, the 2 point story should represent roughly half the effort required to fulfill a 5 point user story, and so forth.